VincentLiu3/CMF/README.md

 # Collective Matrix Factorization
-This is an implmentation of Collective Matrix Factorization using Newton's method.
+This is a python implmentation of Collective Matrix Factorization using Newton's method.

-# Data Format
+# Input Data Format
 In this model, each relation is stored as a matrix in coordinate format.
+There are some examples in **data/**.
 ```
 row,col,value
 394,264,2